librenms/librenms/doc/Extensions/SNMP-Trap-Manager.md

 ## Setup

-Mandatory configuration lines are available into specific configuration files, taht you can found into `src/etc/` directory.
+Mandatory configuration lines are available into specific configuration files, that you can found into `misc/` directory.
 Please see these files to configure correctly this plugin.

     1. LibreNMS installed.
 At the moment it is compatible and validated with `DB Schema #118`
     2. Install : `snmptrapd` and `snmptt`, see your distribution for the good packages.